-- the success, cost and timing of our development activities, preclinical studies, clinical trials and regulatory filings; - the translation of our preclinical results and data and early clinical trial results in particular relating to safety, efficacy and durability into future clinical trials in humans; - the continued durability, efficacy and safety of our product candidates; - our ability to achieve our "2022 Vision" of a Biologics License Application of KSI-301 in 2022; - the number, size and design of clinical trials that regulatory authorities may require to obtain marketing approval, including the order and number of clinical studies required to support a Biologics License Application, or BLA, in wet age-related macular degeneration, or wet AMD, diabetic macular edema, or DME, retinal vein occlusion, or RVO, and diabetic retinopathy, or DR; - the timing or likelihood of regulatory filings and approvals, including the potential to achieve FDA approval of KSI-301 in wet AMD, DME, RVO and DR; - our ability to obtain and maintain regulatory approval of our product candidates, and any related restrictions, limitations and/or warnings in the label of any approved product candidate; - our ability to obtain funding for our operations, including funding necessary to develop, manufacture and commercialize our product candidates; - the rate and degree of market acceptance of our product candidates; - the success of competing products or platform technologies that are or may become available; - our plans and ability to establish sales, marketing and distribution infrastructure to commercialize any product candidates for which we obtain approval; - our expectation as to the concentration of retinal specialists in the United States and its impact on our sales and marketing plans; - our expectations regarding our ability to enter into manufacturing-related commitments, and the timing thereof; - future agreements with third parties in connection with the commercialization of our product candidates; - the size and growth potential of the markets for our product candidates, if approved for commercial use, and our ability to serve those markets; - existing regulations and regulatory developments in the United States and foreign countries; - the expected potential benefits of strategic collaboration agreements and our ability to attract collaborators with development, regulatory and commercialization expertise;
+- the success, cost and timing of our development activities, preclinical studies, clinical trials and regulatory filings; - the translation of our preclinical results and data and early clinical trial results in particular relating to safety, efficacy and durability into future clinical trials in humans; - the continued durability, efficacy and safety of our product candidates; - our ability to achieve our "2022 Vision" of a Biologics License Application, or BLA, of KSI-301 in 2022; - the number, size and design of clinical trials that regulatory authorities may require to obtain marketing approval, including the order and number of clinical studies required to support a BLA in wet age-related macular degeneration, or wet AMD, diabetic macular edema, or DME, retinal vein occlusion, or RVO, and diabetic retinopathy, or DR; - the timing or likelihood of regulatory filings and approvals, including the potential to achieve the U.S. Food and Drug Administration, or FDA, approval of KSI-301 in wet AMD, DME, RVO and DR; - our ability to obtain and maintain regulatory approval of our product candidates, and any related restrictions, limitations and/or warnings in the label of any approved product candidate; - our ability to obtain funding for our operations, including funding necessary to develop, manufacture and commercialize our product candidates; - the rate and degree of market acceptance of our product candidates; - the success of competing products or platform technologies that are or may become available; - our plans and ability to establish sales, marketing and distribution infrastructure to commercialize any product candidates for which we obtain approval; - our expectation as to the concentration of retinal specialists in the United States and its impact on our sales and marketing plans; - our expectations regarding our ability to enter into manufacturing-related commitments, and the timing thereof; - future agreements with third parties in connection with the commercialization of our product candidates; - the size and growth potential of the markets for our product candidates, if approved for commercial use, and our ability to serve those markets; - existing regulations and regulatory developments in the United States and foreign countries; - the expected potential benefits of strategic collaboration agreements and our ability to attract collaborators with development, regulatory and commercialization expertise;

-- the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - potential claims relating to our intellectual property and third-party intellectual property; - our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; - the pricing and reimbursement of our product candidates, if approved; - the impact of the novel coronavirus, or COVID-19, outbreak on our operations and global economy; - our ability to attract and retain key managerial, scientific and medical personnel; - the accuracy of our estimates regarding the sufficiency of our cash resources, expenses, future revenue, capital requirements and needs for additional financing; - · our financial performance; and - our expectations regarding the period during which we qualify as an emerging growth company under the JOBS Act.
+- the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - potential claims relating to our intellectual property and third-party intellectual property; - our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; - the pricing and reimbursement of our product candidates, if approved; - our estimates regarding the impact of the ongoing COVID-19 pandemic on our business and operations, the business and operations of our collaborators, and on the global economy; - our ability to attract and retain key managerial, scientific and medical personnel; - the accuracy of our estimates regarding the sufficiency of our cash resources, expenses, future revenue, capital requirements and needs for additional financing; - our financial performance; and - our expectations regarding the period during which we qualify as an emerging growth company under the JOBS Act.